 The top sixty applicants based on points for academics and work and educational experience will be invited for interviews.
 The top twenty-four will be invited to enter the program.

 There is a waitlist, based on rank, in case an applicant in the top twenty-four does not enroll and you are notified that you are on the waitlist, you should stay in close contact with us.
 If an admitted student withdraws, an applicant on the waitlist will be contacted.

 If you are not admitted on your first attempt, you may reapply the following year.
 If you feel it is necessary, you may retake any prerequisite courses.
 Be sure to submit updated transcripts.

 All information submitted on your first application will be retained for two years.
 You would just login to the application and make any updates to your information.
 Complete the process as you did the first time.
 Be sure to submit your materials as a single packet and pay the application fee before the the close of the application period.

-Prior to starting the program, you will need to submit documentation showing:
+After acceptance to the program, you will be asked to submit documentation showing: